Explaining higher-order correlations between elliptic and triangular flow: Abstract

 \section{Abstract}

-The ALICE Collaboration has analyzed a number of cumulants mixing elliptic flow ($v_2$) and triangular flow ($v_3$), involving up to $8$ particles, in Pb+Pb collisions at the LHC.
+The ALICE and CMS Collaborations have analyzed a number of cumulants mixing elliptic flow ($v_2$) and triangular flow ($v_3$), involving up to $8$ particles, in Pb+Pb collisions at the LHC.
 We unravel an unexpected simplicity in these complex mathematical quantities for collisions at fixed impact parameter.
 We show that as one increases the order in $v_2$, for a given order in $v_3$, the changes in the cumulants are solely determined by the mean elliptic flow in the reaction plane, which originates from the almond-shaped geometry of the overlap area between the colliding nuclei.
 We derive simple analytic relations between cumulants of different orders on this basis.
-Some of these relations are in reasonable agreement with existing data.
-We postulate that agreement will be much improved if the analysis is repeated with a finer centrality binning and a larger pseudorapidity acceptance.
+These relations are in good agreement with recent data from the CMS Collaboration.
+We argue that agreement will be further improved if the analysis is repeated with a finer centrality binning.
+We make quantitative predictions for cumulants of order 10 which have not yet been analyzed.